practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 user        0.411       0.006       0.402       0.412       0.421
 sys         0.034       0.005       0.022       0.034       0.040
 $
 ```

 ...with a mean value of only 445 milliseconds from 20 runs, which makes Picat the fastest Prolog system in this microbenchmark: [The TL;DR execution speed diagram](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram).

 <br/>

-I experimented with potentially smaller memory sizes and run this program with only one eighth of the first sizes:
+I experimented with smaller memory sizes and run this program with only one eighth of the first sizes:

 ```
 $ multitime -n 20 picat -p 64000000 -s 64000000 -b 64000000 ./graph_4coloring_Germany.pi